 I believe finance professionals, especially CA’s, are best suited to take business decisions.
 But they have to start focusing on the business process, how a business works, leadership skills, people skill, etc.

-Startup is not a get-rich-quick scheme
+The startup is not a get-rich-quick scheme

 If you are trying to embark on this journey of entrepreneurship, the first step is having adequate support, and I am not talking about capital.